Security Debt in Practice: Nuanced Insights from Practitioners: Research Findings

-\cor{Overall, time constraints and poor security requirements were common causes across roles (P1–P5, P9–P13, P15, P17–P22).
+\cor{Overall, time constraints and poor security requirements were common causes across roles (P1--P5, P9--P13, P15, P17--P22).
 While junior to mid-level and/or non-security participants (e.g., P5, P6, P9, P19, P22) more often cited lack of expertise or oversight, senior or security-focused roles (e.g., P13, P15--P17) pointed to systemic issues like complex team dependencies, code complexity, and embedded system constraints.
 This suggests that the role and experience influence how root causes are identified.}

-These responses suggest that SDs are primarily driven by time pressures and the prioritization of functionality over security, with trade-offs made to meet business goals and deadlines at the expense of secure practices.
+These responses suggest that SDs are primarily driven by time pressures and the prioritization of functionality over security, with trade-offs made to meet business goals and deadlines at the expense of secure practices. \cb{SD cause findings are consistent with existing technical debt literature, where time constraints and unclear requirements are well-established drivers of debt accumulation~\cite{kruke2024defining, rindell2019managing, coetzer2024managing, huopio2020quest}.
+However, in the security context specifically, these pressures carry heightened consequences, leaving known vulnerabilities unpatched rather than merely deferring code quality improvements, with direct exploitation risks for software systems.}

+\cb{The behavioral consequences of these root causes, particularly how practitioners respond to deadline pressure through prioritization decisions and security trade-offs, are examined in depth under RQ2.} \cb{This pattern of security deprioritization in favor of functional delivery emerges as a cross-cutting theme throughout our findings and is not restated in subsequent sections to avoid repetition; rather, it is acknowledged here as the overarching organizational dynamic underlying many of the behaviors and challenges reported across the remaining RQs.}

+\begin{takeawaybox} \minorrev{\textbf{Root Causes of SD.}} Time constraints and poor security requirements are the dominant root causes of SDs, with senior and security-focused participants more often pointing to systemic issues such as complex team dependencies and infrastructure constraints. \end{takeawaybox}